The reason? Carlos Vela has claimed host to the most combined goals and assists in an MLS season.

 Another layer to the Giovinco record is team play, as LAFC are the runaway Supporters’ Shield leaders and, by association, among the favorites to win MLS Cup.
 But during Giovinco’s 2015 campaign, TFC fell to rivals Montreal Impact in the Eastern Conference Knockout Round and the Supporters’ Shield went to the New York Red Bulls.

-In all, it’s yet another record that Vela is chasing, and on the verge of breaking, during the 2019 season.
+In all, it’s yet another record that Vela is chasing during the 2019 season.
 Most prominently, Vela is seeking the single-season goals record (31) that Martinez set in 2018.